aappddeevv/dynamics-client/README.md

 See [dynamics-client](https://aappddeevv.github.io/dynamics-client) for details.

 Ingredients for packaging up parts of a solution deployment are here so you can create your own scripted solution deployer by just creating a directory and a standard script.

+You can use the general `GraphClient` to connect and run processing against much of the Microsoft app universe.

+## Credit

 All work sponsored by The Trapelo Group.